VET331 Differentiation in Aquatic Animal Medicine

 We will work specifically with surgical methods (like OVHV and tooth pull) on cadavers of rabbit, rat and mice.

-Completed 1-9. semester of the veterinary medicine program
+Completed 1-9. semester of the veterinary curriculum.

 Compulsory education and study requirements Production of salmonids, pharmacology and fish welfare.
 Laboratory exercises are mandatory.
 Oral test in pharmacology.
 Field course is mandatory.